|Nutrition Facts (per serving)|

 Put the sliced onions and garlic in a skillet and sauté on medium heat until onions are caramelized about 20 minutes.

-In a bowl, stir together the tomato purée, stock, vinegar, sugar, thyme, Worcestershire, salt, and pepper.
+In a bowl, stir together the tomato purée, stock, vinegar, sugar, thyme, Worcestershire sauce, along with additional salt and pepper if needed.
 Add the mixture to the skillet.